-Early years settings are committed to providing quality provision based on equality of opportunity for all children and their families.
-All staff in our provision are committed to doing all they can to enable ‘looked after’ children in their care to achieve and reach their full potential
+We are committed to providing quality provision based on equality of opportunity for all children and their families.
+All staff in our provision are committed to doing all they can to enable ‘looked after’ children in our care to achieve and reach their full potential.

 Children become ‘looked after’ if they have either been taken into care by the local authority, or have been accommodated by the local authority (a voluntary care arrangement).
 Most looked after children will be living in foster homes, but a smaller number may be in a children’s home, living with a relative or even placed back home with their natural parent(s).

-We place emphasis on promoting children’s right to be strong, resilient and listened to.
-Our policy and practice guidelines for looked after children are based on these two important concepts, attachment and resilience.
-The basis of this is to promote secure attachments in children’s lives as the basis for resilience.
-These aspects of well-being underpin the child’s responsiveness to learning and are the basis in developing positive dispositions for learning.
+We place emphasis on promoting children’s right to be strong, resilient and listened to. our policy and practice guidelines for looked after children are based on two important concepts: attachment and resilience.
+The basis of this is to promote secure attachments in children’s lives, as the foundation for resilience.
+These aspects of well-being underpin the child’s responsiveness to learning and enable the development of positive dispositions for learning.
 For young children to get the most out of educational opportunities they need to be settled enough with their carer to be able to cope with further separation, a new environment and new expectations made upon them.

 - The term ‘looked after child’ denotes a child’s current legal status; this term is never used to categorise a child as standing out from others.
 We do not refer to such a child using acronyms such as LAC.

-- We offer places to two-year-old children in exceptional circumstances who are in care.
-In such cases, the child should have been with the foster carer for at least two months and show signs of having formed a secure attachment to the carer and where the placement in the setting will last a minimum of three months.
+- In exceptional circumstances, We offer places to two-year-old children who are in care.
+In such cases, the child should have been with the foster carer for at least two months and show signs of having formed a secure attachment to the carer, and the placement in the setting will last a minimum of three months.

 - We offer places for funded three and four-year-olds who are in care to ensure they receive their entitlement to early education.
-We expect that a child will have been with a foster carer for a minimum of one month and has formed a secure attachment to the carer.
+We expect that a child will have been with a foster carer for a minimum of one month and that they will have formed a secure attachment to the carer.
 We expect that the placement in the setting will last a minimum of six weeks.

 - We will always offer ‘stay and play’ provision for a child who is two to five years old who is still settling with their foster carer, or who is only temporarily being looked after.